bogdaraf/TripBuddyc-Web-Application-Backend/README.md

 repository only contains the code of the back-end part.
 However, below you will find screenshots of the final version of the application, including the front-end part.

-## Technologies Used (interesting from the develeper's point of view)
+## Technologies Used (interesting from the developer's point of view)

 - Spring Boot - framework used to build the server application
 - PostgreSQL - relational database used to store application’s data